dishbreak/go-unit-testing/README.md

 }
 ```

-It'd be nice if our mock interface could throw an error.
+It'd be nice if our mock implementation could throw an error.
 That'd let us exercise our two different error handling scenarios.
 Let's meet our `flakySnapshotTaker`.

 ```go
 type flakySnapshotTaker struct {